 It soon becomes clear that he’s not only defending the New Apostolic Reformation, he is defending its top apostolic leaders.
 In fact, it seems he’s angry that his apparent ‘cover’ as a major leader in the New Apostolic Reformation.has been exposed.

-There will further articles exposing Michael Brown’s deception in this radio segment.
+There will be further articles exposing Michael Brown’s deception in this radio segment.

 We encourage our readers to put on their discernment caps as they read this article and be willing to warn others about this fraudulent NAR leader in Christ’s church.